CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ```
 Note: We can use the `permit!` method for now, but there might be some security issues involved with that.
 Can you figure out a better way?

+Okay, so that should work by now.
+The problem is that we are not assigning a `user` to the created entry.